Updated Dec. 6, 2024

 Creating an incredible employee experience — an environment where employees are engaged in, eager about and excited to do their jobs — is challenging.
 If it were easy, every company would do it.

-This includes engagement, well-being and how work gets done.
-More satisfied employees are more engaged with customers, more productive and more likely to stay — and they are strong contributors to the bottom line.
+After all, what business wouldn’t want to have a happier and more engaged workforce?
+More satisfied employees are more connected with customers, more productive and more likely to stay — and they are strong contributors to the bottom line.
+In Gallup's State of the Global Workplace: 2024 Report, the firm reports that high-engagement business units are likely to see higher productivity, profitability and sales.

 1. Promote open communications and capture sentiment.